sh6khan/git-cheat-sheet/README.md

 ```
 $ git rebase master
 ```
 _Why Rebase?_, It's a great to make a clean looking tree, it appears as if you never created a branch to begin with.
-Remeber a rebas is simply shifting the commit that your branch branched off of to be the latest branch in master
+Remeber a rebase is simply shifting the commit that your branch branched off of, to be the HEAD of master

 #Merge Conflicts